 Any requirements listed in Clause 1.4 of Annexure MRTS04.1 to this Technical Specification shall apply to clearing and grubbing operations in addition to all other requirements of Clause 7.

 8 Stripping of Topsoil

 Clause 8 applies to stripping of existing Topsoil where shown on the drawings.
+Site topsoil shall be prioritised for reuse in landscape works.

 8.2 Topsoil stripping dimensions